Adele King: Personal life

 Twink married oboist David Agnew in 1983 and had two children, Chloë in 1989, who sings with the group Celtic Woman, and Naomi in 1993.

 Twink's marriage ended after 21 years, in October 2004.
-In February 2006, David Agnew (aged 45) had a baby with clarinetist Ruth Hickey (29).
+In February 2006, David Agnew (aged 46) had a baby with clarinetist Ruth Hickey (28).
 This prompted an infamous phone call from King (54) to ex-husband Agnew.
 She recorded a hostile message on his answering machine which appeared afterwards on the internet.
-The recording contained coarse and abusive language, such as "zip up your mickey" (Irish slang for penis), and Twink insulted Hickey and the newborn infant, repeatedly calling them "whore" and "your whore's bastard" respectively.
-King went on to threaten Agnew with denial of contact with his daughters if photographs of his new family appeared in public.
+The recording contained coarse and abusive language.

-Twink described the Irish singer, Linda Martin, as a "cunt" during a tirade in May 2010.
+Twink described the Irish singer, the Linda Martin, as a "cunt" during a tirade in May 2010.
 The two had been friends for 30 years but both said afterwards that they had no plans to speak to each other again.

 Twink has pet dogs, cats, birds, and a donkey.
 She lives with her daughters in Knocklyon, Dublin.
 In April 2015 it was reported that David Agnew and Adele King face a bid by the Bank of Scotland to repossess a house which is mortgaged in both their names.
 The application for possession against Ms King had already previously been adjourned by the court.

 In September 2014 it was widely reported across major Irish media outlets that Twink's dog, Teddy Bear, was kidnapped.
-Commenting on the events, Twink was quoted describing Linda Martin as being "a very powerful woman in the dog world" and that the kidnapping marked her own personal "Erin Brockovich moment".
+Commenting on the events, Twink was distressed, and she noted positively on Linda Martin that she helps rescue dogs, and is "a very powerful woman in the dog world" and that the kidnapping marked her own personal "Erin Brockovich moment".
 On 24 September Twink was reunited with her dog after a public tip-off led to the police arrest of a man in Dublin.